Books on the Subject of Thumb Sucking

 Thumbs Up, Brown Bear

-It’s a hardcover book written with simple sentences.
+This is a hardcover book written with simple sentences.
 The rhythm and repetition are perfect for toddlers and early readers alike.
-It is a short story but it drills the main point and many children soon react to the sentence “Thumbs up, brown bear” and take their thumb out of their mouth without complain.
-It’s a cute story and the big and bright pictures are easy to look at.
+It is a short story, but it drills the main point, and many children soon react to the sentence “Thumbs up, Brown Bear!” and take their thumbs out of their mouths without complaint.
+This is a cute story, and the big and bright pictures are easy to view.

 Thumbs Up For Ted’s Thumbsie

 Ted loves his thumb so much.
-Sucking his thumb makes him feel a lot better when he’s sad about something and comforts him since he’s a tiny baby.
-In a few weeks Ted starts school and he is desperate to stop sucking his thumb to be able to do all the exciting things in school like painting and playing football.
-But it’s very hard for him.
-Just a few weeks before school starts his mother brings him a special glove, called Thumbsie, with lots of dinosaurs on it.
-Ted gets used to it very fast and soon realises that he doesn’t want to suck his thumb anymore.
-On his first day of school he walks proudly into his classroom and there a big surprise awaits him.
+Sucking his thumb makes him feel a lot better when he’s sad about something and has comforted him since he was a tiny baby.
+In a few weeks, Ted starts school, and he is desperate to stop sucking his thumb to be able to do all the exciting things one does in school, like painting and playing football.
+It’s very hard for him, though.
+Just a few weeks before school starts, his mother brings him a special glove, called Thumbsie, with lots of dinosaurs on it.
+Ted gets used to it very quickly and soon realizes that he doesn’t want to suck his thumb anymore.
+On his first day of school, he walks proudly into his classroom, and there, a big surprise awaits him.

-This lovely and positive book is meant to accompany the Thumbsie products.
-But we think it can also be read while wearing another or no product as the positive message and the suspension if Ted is going to stop thumbsucking before school starts is very motivating.
-The book is suitable for children from 2 to 6 years.
-We love the illustrations, every page is different and there’s so much discover even after reading it several times.
+This lovely and positive book is meant to accompany the Thumbsie products, but we think it can also be read while wearing another item or even no such product at all as the positive message and the suspense of whether Ted is going to stop thumb sucking before school starts is very motivating.
+This book is suitable for children ages 2 through 6 years old.
+We love the illustrations.
+Every page is different, and there’s so much to discover, even after reading it several times.

-It’s the story of Dana, a kindergarten girl, that could not take her finger from her mouth.
-Her mother turns the responsibility for the finger to Dana with a great plan: Everyday Dana doesn’t suck her thumb, she can put a sticker on a special calendar chart, and if she can make it an entire week, she gets a price.
-Dana succeeds in her mission and her finger is set free.
+This is the story of Dana, a kindergarten girl, that could not take her finger out of her mouth.
+Her mother turns the responsibility of breaking the finger sucking habit over to Dana with a great plan: every day that Dana doesn’t suck her thumb, she can put a sticker on a special calendar chart.
+If she can make it an entire week, she gets a prize.
+Dana succeeds in her mission, and her finger is set free.

-This book is a fine story and a plan.
-It is actually written for older children as a child needs a certain age to react to a calendar chart and the prospect of a reward.
-But parents of younger children (+/- 3 years old) can get good ideas.
-It is an interactive story with well done illustrations.
-Furthermore, Dana’s chart is waiting for you, as well as other learning materials in PDF form, to add fun to the reading and understanding of the book.
+This book is a fine story and a great option for those who want to address their child’s thumb sucking habit with a plan.
+It is actually written for slightly older children as a child needs to reach a certain age to fully grasp the concept of a calendar chart and the prospect of a reward.
+However, parents of younger children (+/- 3 years old) can still get some good ideas from this book.
+It is an interactive story with well-done illustrations.
+Furthermore, Dana’s chart is available, as well as other learning materials in PDF form, to add fun to the reading and understanding of the book.

-Isadora Diore loves ballet, reading, math and art.
+Isadora Diore loves ballet, reading, math, and art.
 There’s just one problem.
 Isadora has the habit of putting her thumb in her mouth.
-Her mother and the dentist are reminding and telling her why she should stop.
-And her friends are teasing her.
+Her mother and the dentist are reminding her and telling her why she should stop, and her friends are teasing her.
 Isadora would love to break the habit, but it’s very hard for her.
-Until one day when her mother brings home a special gift that is fun and sparkly and a great reminder to take that thumb out of the mouth.
+That is, until the day her mother brings home a special gift that is fun and sparkly and a great reminder to take that thumb out of the mouth.

-We love the fact, that this story was written by a 6 year old girl.
-It’s a cute story with well done illustrations and especially children who are keen on mermaids will love it.
+We love the fact that this story was written by a 6-year-old girl.
+It’s a cute story with well-done illustrations, and children who are especially keen on mermaids will love it.
 It’s also possible to combine the story with the introduction of mermaid gloves for thumb-suckers.
-Furthermore, we like the part in the story where Isadora learns to be kind to herself when the first attempts to break the habit were not successful….after all, tomorrow will be another opportunity to try again.
-One thing we didn’t like: Her friends were teasing Isadora for thumb-sucking and the habit is called a really bad habit.
+We like the part in the story where Isadora learns to be kind to herself when the first attempts to break the habit were not successful.
+After all, tomorrow will be another opportunity to try again.
+One thing we didn’t like was that Isadora’s friends were teasing her for thumb sucking, and the habit is called a “really bad habit.”